 Location.
-41° 41.967′ N, 72° 9.481′ W. Marker is in Windham, Connecticut, in Windham County.
-Marker is at the intersection of Windham Green Road and Plains Road, on the left when traveling south on Windham Green Road.
+41° 41.96′ N, 72° 9.47′ W. Marker is in Windham, Connecticut, in Windham County.
+Marker is at the intersection of Windham Center Road and Plains Road, on the left when traveling north on Windham Center Road.
+Located on the Windham Green.
 Touch for map.
-Marker is at or near this postal address: 7 Windham Green Road, Windham CT 06280, United States of America.
+Marker is in this post office area: Windham CT 06280, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Battle of the Frogs (a few steps from this marker); Windham World War II Monument (a few steps from this marker); Windham (a few steps from this marker); Dr. Chester Hunt Office (a few steps from this marker); Windham Free Library (a few steps from this marker); Windham Vietnam Memorial (within shouting distance of this marker); Windham Center Cemetery Willimantic Veterans Council Memorial (approx. 0.8 miles away).
+The Battle of the Frogs (a few steps from this marker); Charter Oak Sapling (a few steps from this marker); Windham World War II Monument (a Windham Free Library (within shouting distance of this marker); Windham Vietnam Memorial (within shouting distance of this marker); Dr. Chester Hunt Office (within shouting distance of this marker); Windham Center Cemetery (approx. 0.8 miles away); Willimantic Veterans Council Memorial (approx. 0.8 miles away).
 Touch for a list and map of all markers in Windham.

 Also see . . .

 1. Town of Windham, Connecticut.
 (Submitted on September 23, 2019, by Michael Herrick of Southbury, Connecticut.)